FAFSA Tax Year

 At the same time, some family income information does change negatively and significantly.
 Students (and parents) who have substantially lower income levels for the academic year or who experience excessive out-of-pocket medical expenses not reimbursed or covered by insurance can consider the special circumstances process for the appropriate academic aid year.

 Financial aid staff can then assess how these changes may affect your eligibility for aid programs.
-Note that changes, even significant ones, may change your Estimated Family Contribution (EFC) as determined by the FAFSA but may not change your aid eligibility due to individual aid program criteria.
+Note that changes, even significant ones, may change your Estimated Family Contribution (EFC) or Student Aid Index (SAI) as determined by the FAFSA but may not change your aid eligibility due to individual aid program criteria.
 Each case is different.
 We can review your change in income to advise you how aid eligibility may be affected through a special circumstance review.